Stiffstream/restinio/README.md

 response actually is being built;
-2. Push response data to outgoing queue with considering associated response position (multiple request can be in process, and response for a given request connot be written to socket before writing all previous responses to it);
+2. Push response data to outgoing queue with considering associated response position (multiple request can be in process, and response for a given request cannot be written to socket before writing all previous responses to it);
 3. Check if there is outgoing data ready to send;
 4. If there is no ready data available then go back to step 1;
 5. Send ready data;
 6. Wait for write operation to complete.
 If more response pieces comes while write operation runs it is simply received (steps 1-2 without any further go);
-7. After write operation completes: if last commited response was marked to close connection then connection is closed and destroyed;
+7. After write operation completes: if last committed response was marked to close connection then connection is closed and destroyed;
-8. If it appears that the room for more pipeline requests bacame available again then awake the read part;
+8. If it appears that the room for more pipeline requests became available again then awake the read part;
 9. Go back to step 3.